Bloopers©, Goofs, Mistakes

 Velma talks without moving her lips.

-Freddy says, "Look, footprints", when he'd already been following them for ten feet.
+Freddy says, "Look, footprints", when he'd already been following them for several yards.

 When Hardy sees someone on the second floor of the junkyard office, he immediately gets a ladder to climb in the window.
 Why didn't anyone think of trying the stairs?